Find Grad Schools

 $52,798 Median Salary

-There are 15 colleges and univerities across the nation that offer a master's degree in physical sciences (other).
-Among those who recently graduated from the schools offering this degree, the majority were women, and 17% were students from underrepresented racial-ethnic groups.
-Also, 8.1% of physical sciences (other) graduates were international students.
+There are 15 colleges and univerities across the nation that offer a master's degree in other physical science.
+This degree is more popular with female students, and about 18% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 9.2% of other physical science graduates were international students.

 Education Levels of Other Physical Science Majors

-In 2020-2021, 148 earned their master's degree in physical sciences (other).
+During the most recent year for which data is available, 131 people earned their master's degree in other physical science.
 This earns it the #221 spot on the list of the most popular master's degree programs in the nation.

-The following table shows the number of diplomas awarded in physical sciences (other) at each degree level.
+The following table shows the number of diplomas awarded in other physical science at each degree level.

 Education Level Number of Grads